tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 1.0.4 =
+* 	Fix: Payment status message not shown if pretty permalinks is disabled
+*	Fix: PHP notice when a customer is redirected back from Interswitch

 = 1.0.3 =
 *	New: Display customer name and transaction id on Interswitch payment page (Interswitch UAT requirement)
 * 	Fix: Fix an error that prevents the payment status message from being shown after being redirected back from the gateway